McLargo/the-real-mle-challenge/SOLUTIONS.md

   format that can be used by the model.
 - `train`: the module responsible for training the model.
 It contains the code to train the model and save it in a format that can be used by the API.

-### Configuration

-Each module have their own configuration.
-The configuration is managed by vyper in two different ways:

-- `.env`: to manage the environment variables.
-You can copy the `.env_template` file to `.env` in the root path and update the variables you want.
-This variables have precedence over the variables in the `config.yaml` file and it is used to manage the environment variables of the application.
-- `config.yaml`: to manage the default configuration of the application.
-You can add/update the variables you want, but always push the changes to the repository.

 ### Usage